-The main contributions of this work are: i) the formulation of the group symmetry and equivariant lift for a system that describes the evolution of the relative attitude between two frames, a chaser and a target, and the target angular velocity in the chaser frame; ii) the derivation of an Equivariant Filter to estimate the relative attitude and the target angular velocity, using vector measurements that correspond to physical features of the target; iii) the proposal of a strategy to handle low measurement rates; iv) the validation of the filter in an experimental setting, with data obtained from both a conventional camera and an event camera.
+The main contributions of this work with respect to the related literature are: i) the formulation and exploitation of an underlying Lie group symmetry and equivariant lift for the combined estimation of relative attitude and target's angular velocity by a geometrically consistent, symmetry-preserving filter, using vector measurements that correspond to physical features of the target; ii) the analysis of the filter’s behavior with low measurement rates and the proposal of a strategy to mitigate performance degradation; iii) the validation of the filter on physical hardware, using both conventional and event cameras for data acquisition, thus demonstrating practical robustness with modern sensors.

-The remainder of this paper is organized as follows: Section\,\ref{sec:problem_statement} states the problem of estimating the relative attitude between two frames and the angular velocity of a target frame; Section\,\ref{sec:equivariant_formulation} explains the the symmetry of the system and the equivariant lift onto the Lie group; Section\,\ref{sec:filter_design} describes the Equivariant Filter's derivation and convergence analysis; Section\,\ref{sec:simulation_results} presents simulation results, compares the approach with an EKF and studies the effect of low-rate measurements; Section\,\ref{sec:experimental_results} shows experimental results with data acquired from a conventional and an event camera; and finally, Section\,\ref{sec:conclusion} offers concluding remarks.
+The remainder of this paper is organized as follows: Section\;\ref{sec:problem_statement} states the problem of estimating the relative attitude between two frames and the angular velocity of a target frame; Section\;\ref{sec:equivariant_formulation} explains the the symmetry of the system and the equivariant lift onto the Lie group; Section\;\ref{sec:filter_design} describes the Equivariant Filter's derivation and convergence analysis; Section\;\ref{sec:simulation_results} presents simulation results, compares the approach with an EKF and studies the effect of low-rate measurements; Section\;\ref{sec:experimental_results} shows experimental results with data acquired from a conventional and an event camera; and finally, Section\;\ref{sec:conclusion} offers concluding remarks.